 Martha Washington Geraniums

-- 'Elegance Purple Bi-Color'
+- "Elegance Purple Bi-Color"

-- 'All My Love'
+- "All My Love"

-These orange tropical beauties are proteas, and look like a cross between orange pincushion (Leucospermum) 'Hawaiian Sunburst' and Banksia intergrifolia.
+These orange tropical beauties are proteas and look like a cross between orange pincushion (Leucospermum) "Hawaiian Sunburst" and Banksia intergrifolia.
 Banksias hail originally from Australia.
-Proteas are usually stiff and prickly to the touch, but also hardy and long-lasting.
+Proteas are usually stiff and prickly to the touch but also hardy and long-lasting.

-Add other tropicals—like hibiscus, cannas and low-growing palms—with proteas for a tropical paradise.Continue to 12 of 19 below.
+Add other tropicals—like hibiscus, cannas, and low-growing palms—with proteas for a tropical paradise.

 Ornamental Sweet Potato Vine

-Sweet potato vines (Ipomoea batatas) come in many beautiful colors and variegations, but this bright chartreuse 'Marguerite' (aka 'Margarita,' 'Margarite') is one of the most striking and hardy.
-Hailing from tropical and subtropical locales, I. batatas are fast-growing, easy-to-care-for trailing vines that are suited for hanging containers, planters, walls, trellises and as a ground cover.
-If you're into light green or chartreuse and plum or purple foliage... combinations, 'Marguerite' is a standout.Continue to 13 of 19 below.
+Sweet potato vines (Ipomoea batatas) come in many beautiful colors and variegations, but this bright chartreuse "Marguerite" (also called "Margarita" or "Margarite") is one of the most striking and hardy.
+Hailing from tropical and subtropical locales, I. batatas are fast-growing, easy-to-care-for trailing vines that are suited for hanging containers, planters, walls, trellises, and as a ground cover.
+If you are into light green or chartreuse and plum or purple foliage combinations, "Marguerite" is a standout.

 This New Zealand native is sometimes sold under the name Veronica.
 The shrubbier hebes are exotic, striking plants that enhance poolside border landscaping.
 They prefer mild-winter zones and need regular water with good drainage.

 For some varieties, the flowering season extends from early summer until the first frost.
 Dead-head flowers regularly for constant bloom.
-Hebes require shade in warmer climates.Continue to 15 of 19 below.
+Hebes require shade in warmer climates.

-In some regions, jade (Crassula ovata) is a popular houseplant; in others, it can grow almost like a weed and is extremely unfussy, just needing a little watering now and then.
-Like all succulents, its foliage is packed with water; when it shrivels, you know it's asking for a drink.
-Jade is attractive, sturdy, and a hands-down trouble-free plant for your pool area landscaping.Continue to 17 of 19 below.
+In some regions, jade (Crassula ovata) is a popular houseplant; in others, it can grow almost like a weed and is extremely unfussy.
+It just needs a little watering now and then.
+Like all succulents, its foliage is packed with water; when it shrivels, you know it is asking for a drink.
+Jade is attractive, sturdy, and a hands-down trouble-free plant for your pool area landscaping.

-In the tropical regions from which they come, Staghorn ferns (Platycerium) can be found growing on trees.
-For those of us who don't live in the tropics but are able to grow them in our zones, Staghorns do great mounted on wood slabs or bark, hanging baskets, or attached to trees.
-If you have a garden wall or pool house that gets filtered sunlight, this might be the scene-stealing plant for your pool area.
-This particular plant is a P. superbum.Continue to 18 of 19 below.
+In the tropical regions from which they come, staghorn ferns (Platycerium superbum) can be found growing on trees.
+If you do not live in the tropics but are able to grow it in your zone, Staghorns do great mounted on wood slabs or bark, hanging baskets, or attached to trees.
+If you have a garden wall or pool house that gets filtered sunlight, this might be the scene-stealing plant for your pool area.Continue to 17 of 18 below.

-While scheffleras are natives to Australia, New Caledonia, southern Asia, Hawaii and Taiwan, they have also adapted well to other regions, especially California and Florida.
+While scheffleras are natives to Australia, New Caledonia, southern Asia, Hawaii, and Taiwan, they have also adapted well to other regions, especially California and Florida.
 Smaller varieties are sold in nurseries and by florists as indoor plants in most regions.